nicoghezzi/my-portfolio/README.md

 # my-portfolio
-Hiring Manager, you will find some of my technical deliverables and proof of my hands-on experience and trainings.
+Hiring Manager, you will find some of my technical deliverables and proof of my hands-on experience and different trainings.